enoklearn/engineering/exercises/operations/reduce-toil.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Evaluate your workflow to identify a manual task that can be automated.
+1. Evaluate your workflow to identify a manual task that can be automated
-2. Convert the manual task to an automated task.
+2. Convert the manual task to an automated task
-3. Review the results with your mentor.
+3. Review the results with your mentor

 ## Questions